 generateAs2805KekValidation

-Establishes node-to-node initialization between payment processing nodes such as an acquirer, issuer or payment network using Australian Standard 2805 (AS2805).
+Generates a KekValidationRequest or a KekValidationResponse for node-to-node initialization between payment processing nodes using Australian Standard 2805 (AS2805).

 During node-to-node initialization, both communicating nodes must validate that they possess the correct Key Encrypting Keys (KEKs) before proceeding with session key exchange.
 In AS2805, the sending KEK (KEKs) of one node corresponds to the receiving KEK (KEKr) of its partner node.
 Each node uses its KEK to encrypt and decrypt session keys exchanged between the nodes.
 A KEK can be created or imported into Amazon Web Services Payment Cryptography using either the CreateKey or ImportKey operations.